Ankitcode99/CryptoZombie/blockchainNotes.md

 - A `token` on Ethereum is basically just a smart contract that follows some common rules — namely it implements a standard set of functions that all other token contracts share, such as `transferFrom(address _from, address _to, uint256 _amount)` and `balanceOf(address _owner)`.

 	OR: A token is just a contract that keeps track of who owns how much of that token, and some functions so those users can transfer their tokens to other addresses.

+- Buring a token means assigning it's ownership to address 0 that no one has the private key of making it unrecoverable.

+- A `library` is a special type of contract in Solidity.
+One of the things it is useful for is to attach functions to native data types.

+  For example, with the SafeMath library, we'll have to use the syntax `using SafeMath for uint256`.

+- assert is similar to require, where it will throw an error if false.
+The difference between assert and require is that require will refund the user the rest of their gas when a function fails, whereas assert will not.